GiftSpring Case Study

 I used the illustrations, icons, fonts, and colors outlined in my Style Tile to create high-fidelity wireframes while also making the changes deduced from my affinity map.
 I simplified the bottom navigation and changed some icons, bringing more clarity to the interface.
 I brought the revised high-fidelity wireframes into InVision for further user testing.

-You can interact with the high-fidelity InVision prototype here or watch the video below.
+You can view the high-fidelity InVision prototype in the video below.

 Photographs by Unsplash